fuhiragi/FlameHUDX/README.md

 # FlameHUDX (Work in progress...)
 Just FlameHUD, but with a bunch of bug fixes and more customizations without ruining the original experience.
->(I HAVEN'T ASKED THE PERMISSION TO CONTINUE THE HUD DEVELOPMENT YET.
-PLEASE USE AT YOUR OWN RISK.)

 Version: v.y1
 (The updates goes by until it forms "yyxy"...)